ItsAJ517/coding-journey/python/February 2025/reflections-february2025.md

     Writing data to CSV files
     Presenting data from external files

-I particularly enjoyed learning these skills and I have used them in the program 'cereal_data.py', which can be found in the folder named 'Cereal Data'.
+I particularly enjoyed learning these skills and have used them in the program 'cereal_data.py', which can be found in the folder named 'Cereal Data'.

+Strengths: I used iteration quite well in order to find the data from the list.